agentmodels/webppl-agents/mdpInferSpec.md

 The inference will be over the utilities of all restaurants (with the Donut Stores fixed to have identical utility), over the `utilityTable.timeCost` and over `alpha`.

-Each example show illustrate the observed trajectory using `GridWorld.draw`.
-It should also use `viz.print` or `print` to display the posterior (or at least the posterior on some of the variables).
+Each example will illustrate the observed trajectory using `GridWorld.draw`.
+You should also use `viz.print` or `print` to display the posterior (or at least the posterior on some of the variables).

 ### Example 1: Restaurant utilities from single action
 Agent starts at [2,1].
 If they go left, they like donut, otherwise they like noodle or veg.
 (Assume low noise and relatively low timeCost).